Ten top things to do in Iceland

 Bathe in the Blue Lagoon

 It is ironic that one of the most popular tourist attractions in Iceland is actually a man-made creation, generated from the run-off of the geothermal plant located next door.
-As beautiful as any natural wonder, the Blue Lagoon, heated to 38-degrees, contains a combination of silica, algae and minerals, which have beneficial effects for your skin.
+As beautiful as any natural wonder, the Blue Lagoon is heated to 38-degrees and contains a combination of silica, algae and minerals – all of which are said to have beneficial effects on your skin.

 Don’t be surprised if you find yourself whittling away several hours here, lathered in white silica mud with an obligatory cocktail in hand.
 This is one of the most relaxing of our ten top things to do in Iceland!